 |Shared phone numbers||✓||X||X|

 2. Get free US, Canadian, and toll-free numbers

 Getting the business phone number you need shouldn’t require a massive upgrade.
-With OpenPhone, every user you have can get a free US, Canadian, or toll-free telephone number of their own.
+With OpenPhone, every user you have can get a free toll-free number, US, or Canadian number of their own.
 If you already have a number you’d like to use, we’ll port your phone number for free!

 Need more than one phone number per user?
 With OpenPhone, you can add on additional phone numbers for $5 per month.

 And if you want more than one user per phone number, we’ve still got your back.
-You can share business phone numbers with an unlimited number of people on your team, so you can field calls and text messages together while sharing notes to get the right context for every conversation.
+You can share business phone numbers with multiple people on your team, so you can field calls and text messages together while sharing notes to get the right context for every conversation.